rtwork depicting the "Gunfight on Juneau Wharf "was being produced

 Skagway artists rendition of Soapy Smith on

 Juneau Company Wharf moments before he confronts Frank Reid.
 There are too many townspeople in the piece.
 Soapy appears

 to be wearing a string-tie, which went out of style in the 1860s and it looks like he is wearing cowboy boots as opposed to

 civilian business shoes that he was known to wear.
 The Winchester should be draped over his right shoulder but whose to say

 his particular copy proudly hangs in the Magic Castle where one of the annual Soapy Smith wakes take

 Courtesy of John Culligan

-very first depictions and the first published piece that shows Jesse Murphy shooting and killing Soapy Smith rather than
+one of the very first depictions and the first published piece that shows Jesse Murphy shooting and killing Soapy Smith

 reenactment of Soapy Smith 's demise comes from Cyrano 's Theater Company in Anchorage, Alaska for their play, The Ballad of Soapy Smith